smarsou/spring-web-portfolio/README.md

 ### Roadmap

-- Configure SSL certif to enable HTTPS
+- Configure SSL certif to enable HTTPS.
-- deploy using Docker
+- deploy using Docker.
+- Implement tests
-- Add the modify features in the admin panel (only add and delete is implemented)
+- Add the modify feature in the admin panel (only add and delete is implemented).

 ## Hosting the web app